PranavAngrish/Seva-Dwaas/README.md

 The resultant dataset is stored in json format in extracted_schemes.json

+## Realtime workflow
+The app uses Livekit open source library to create a real-time interaction between the user and the AI Model

 ## 🤖 AI Model Execution
 To understand how our AI model processes user queries and maps them to relevant healthcare schemes, refer to our Colab notebook: